AC BTU Calculator

 What is a BTU?

 BTU is often used as a point of reference for comparing different fuels.
-Even though they're physical commodities and quantified accordingly, such as by volume or barrels, they can be converted to BTUs depending on the energy or heat content inherent in each quantity.
+Even though they're physical commodities and are quantified accordingly, such as by volume or barrels, they can be converted to BTUs depending on the energy or heat content inherent in each quantity.
 BTU as a unit of measurement is more useful than physical quantity because of fuel's intrinsic value as an energy source.
-This allows many different commodities with intrinsic energy properties to be compared and contrasted; for instance, one of the most popular is natural gas to oil.
+This allows many different commodities with intrinsic energy properties, such as natural gas and oil, to be compared and contrasted.

 BTU can also be used pragmatically as a point of reference for the amount of heat that an appliance generates; the higher the BTU rating of an appliance, the greater the heating capacity.
 As for air conditioning in homes, even though ACs are meant to cool homes, BTUs on the technical label refer to how much heat the air conditioner can remove from their respective surrounding air.